shopfreelancer/sudoku-js/README.md

 All squares of the board get assigned as possible values the numbers / digits (123...9).
 Then the grid values are getting assigned to the board.
 All other numbers except the correct ones are getting deleted from the square, its peers and its units.

-The file is intended for use on the console. node ../sudoku.js
+The file is intended for use with node.js node examples.js